-XMLSpy provides two evaluations of the XML document:
+XMLSpy provides two important checks of the XML document:

 •A well-formedness check

 Since the Validate on Edit feature is switched on by default, any validation error created during editing will be immediately flagged, with the error message/s being displayed in the Messages Window.
 If you do not want background validation, you can switch off Validate on Edit in the Validation settings of the Options dialog.
 In the event you do this, note that you can always carry out well-formed checks and validation checks at any time by invoking the respective command in the XML menu.
 This part of the tutorial shows you how to carry out these checks.

 An XML document is well-formed if starting tags match closing tags, elements are nested correctly, and there are no misplaced or missing characters (such as an entity without its semi-colon delimiter).
 You can do a well-formedness check in any editing view.
 Check your document as follows: